dgtlkitchen/vrf/PRD.md

   - Validators have a window to deploy and configure `sidecar` and their drand nodes before vote extensions become mandatory.
   - The ABCI++ lifecycle matches CometBFT’s expectations for when vote extensions become available and how they propagate from height `H` to `H+1`.

-This PRD v2 captures a drand integration strategy that mirrors the drand demo’s subprocess model, while staying within Go’s module boundaries and avoiding dependence on drand’s `internal/*` packages.
-It keeps the previously agreed on‑chain VRF design (module state, precompile, Cosmos SDK APIs) unchanged, only altering how randomness is sourced from drand.
+This PRD captures a drand integration strategy that mirrors the drand demo’s subprocess model, while staying within Go’s module boundaries and avoiding dependence on drand’s `internal/*` packages.
+It keeps the previously agreed on‑chain VRF design (module state, Cosmos SDK APIs) unchanged, only altering how randomness is sourced from drand.

 ---